25 Classic Foods from the '80s

 In the '80s, drinking Dr. Pepper soda wasn't enough—one must also have chewed it.
 The gum had a liquid filling and emulated Dr. Pepper's fruity, slightly spiced flavor.
 It's discontinued now, but if you're lucky, you can snag a vintage pack for less than $30.

-Hidden Valley Ranch's dressing was created in the 1950s, but it really took off in the 1980s.
+Hidden Valley Ranch's dressing was created in the 1950s, but it took off in the 1980s.
 According to That '80s Blog, it wasn't until 1983 when a shelf-stable recipe was developed and the familiar dressing bottle we know and love (or hate) was born.
 Suddenly, ranch was being used everywhere, from dousing iceberg lettuce to coating chicken to serving as a pizza dipping sauce.

 Original New York Seltzer